clauswilke/codon_tools/test/README.md

 All unit tests should extend `unittest.TestCase`.
 The `unittest` package provides helper functions for setting up code and cleaning up code after tests are run.
 They are not required but can be useful.

 Within a `unittest.TestCase` child class, the test runner will run any method with the prefix `test_`.
 Within each of these test methods, you can call many different assertion methods.
+See [the documentation](https://docs.python.org/3.6/library/unittest.html#basic-example) for details.

-Run: `setup.py test` to see test output.
+Run: `setup.py test` in the top-level directory to see test output.